patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Tearsheet/Tearsheet.md

 ### Stacked

 Tearsheets support stacking, allowing new sheets to open on top of active ones.
 They utilize three visible stack levels (0, 1, and 2) and a background level (-1) to hide inactive sheets.

-Limit stacked tearsheets to a maximum of three.
-Flows requiring four or more levels should be redesigned using multi-step wizard or dedicates page to prevent loss of user context.
+Limit stacked tearsheets to a maximum of 3.
+Flows requiring 4 or more levels should be redesigned using multi-step wizard or dedicates page to prevent loss of user context.

 ```ts file="./TearsheetStacked.tsx"
 ```